drzax/chrome-tab-registry/README.md

 ### Setup
 1. Add all library files to your extension's code base.
-2. Make sure your manifest file requests the `tabs` and `storage` permissions.
+2. Request the `tabs` and `storage` permissions in your manifest file.
-3. Add `ContentScript.js` as a [content script](http://developer.chrome.com/stable/extensions/content_scripts.html) with permission to run on all URLs.
+3. Make sure your extension has [cross-origin permissions](http://developer.chrome.com/extensions/content_scripts.html#pi) for all sites you want the registry to track.
-4. Add `TabRegistry.js` as a (persistent) [background script](http://developer.chrome.com/stable/extensions/background_pages.html).
+4. Add `TabRegistry.js` as a (persistent) [background script](http://developer.chrome.com/stable/extensions/background_pages.html) (before any of your own scripts that will use it).

 ### API